Get set up in minutes with our custom Raspberry Pi image.

-Terminal access is also available when a display is attached, by attaching a keyboard and logging in with the user
+Terminal access is also available when a display is attached, by attaching a keyboard and hitting ENTER.

 SSH root access to the OS is possible on port

-- SSH access will be setup automatically for the SSH key provided, via
+SSH access will be enabled for the SSH key provided, via

 ssh -p 22222 root@dvr-server